LegoNN: Building Modular Encoder-Decoder Models: Related work

 \section{Related work}

-This work is related to the large body of work on probabilistic modeling for ASR and MT \cite{jelinek1997statistical, brown1990statistical} where predictors produce normalized probabilities to be easily combined.
-However, probabilistic models only combine output scores as opposed to chaining modules while preserving their full differentiability as in LegoNN models.
-Hierarchical mixture of experts \cite{jordan1994hierarchical} and Graph transformer networks \cite{bottou1997global} motivated this work, however, the first doesn't ground intermediate representations and the second communicates them in the form of directed graphs.
+This work is related to the large body of work on probabilistic modeling for ASR and MT \cite{jelinek1997statistical, mohri2002weighted, brown1990statistical} where predictors produce normalized probabilities that can be easily combined.
+However, these probabilistic models only combine output scores while individually optimizing modules producing discrete sequences as opposed to chaining modules while preserving their full differentiability as in LegoNN models.
+Hierarchical mixture of experts \cite{jordan1994hierarchical} and graph transformer networks \cite{bottou1997global} motivated this work, however, the first does not ground intermediate representations and the second communicates them in the form of directed graphs, which can be computationally expensive.

-The proposed LegoNN procedure builds upon several research efforts for sequence to sequence learning.
+The proposed LegoNN procedure builds on several research efforts for sequence-to-sequence learning.
 Encoder-decoder models for machine translation~\cite{oxford_s2s_2013, sutskever2014sequence, bahdanau2014neural, vaswani2017attention} and speech recognition~\cite{chan2016listen,bahdanau2016end} form the basis of this work.
-Although the CTC loss~\cite{graves2006connectionist} has first been applied to speech recognition~\cite{ctc_2013, sak2014long, deep_speech, imputer_ASR}, more recently it was shown effective for machine translation as well~\cite{libovicky-helcl-2018-end, imputer_MT}.
+Although CTC loss~\cite{graves2006connectionist} was first applied to speech recognition~\cite{ctc_2013, sak2014long, deep_speech, imputer_ASR}, more recently it was also shown to be effective for machine translation~\cite{libovicky-helcl-2018-end, imputer_MT}.
 This encourages us to utilize the CTC loss for enforcing the intermediate vocabulary in LegoNN.
 Other non-autoregressive sequence to sequence mapping methods~\cite{Jiatao_SF, marjan_emnlp, marjan_axe, jhu_shinji} are potential alternatives.
 The CTC loss has been combined with the cross-entropy loss in encoder-decoder speech recognition systems to encourage monotonic alignment between input and output sequences~\cite{suyounkim, Karita2019ACS}.
 Different from LegoNN, their decoder attends over the encoder hidden output representations, maintaining their tight coupling.

-There have been many proposals for inducing a modular structure on the space of learned concepts either through hierarchically gating information flow or via high-level concept blueprints~\cite{andreas2016neural, devin16, ranzato19} to enable zero- and few-shot transfer learning~\cite{andreas2017modular, socher2013zero, Gupta2020Neural, pathak2019learning}.
+There have been many proposals in the fields of vision, robotics and reasoning for inducing a modular structure on the space of learned concepts either through hierarchically gating information flow or via high-level concept blueprints~\cite{andreas2016neural, devin16, ranzato19} to enable zero- and few-shot transfer learning~\cite{andreas2017modular, socher2013zero, Gupta2020Neural, pathak2019learning}.